In Israel, the US defense secretary is expected to press for a more targeted approach in Gaza

 ISRAEL RAIDS ANOTHER HOSPITAL

 Heavy fighting around Gaza's hospitals has forced most of them to shut down.
 Israel accuses militants of sheltering in health facilities and has provided evidence in some cases.
-Health officials deny the allegations and say the army has recklessly endangered civilians.
+Health officials deny the allegations.

 The World Health Organization said it was “appalled” by an Israeli raid on northern Gaza’s Kamal Adwan Hospital over the last several days.
 WHO chief Tedros Adhanom Ghebreyesus said late Sunday that at least eight patients had died, including a 9-year-old, and that several had fled on foot because ambulances could not reach the facility.